syntalos/syntalos/docs/modules/firmata-io.rst

     If the device does not show up for selection or you get a permission error, you may need to add yourself to the ``dialout`` group to use serial devices.
     In order to do that, open a terminal and enter ``sudo adduser $USER dialout``, confirming with you administrator password.
-The log in again.
+Then log in again.

 This module needs another module to be useful.